Mendeley/mendeley-python-sdk/README.rst

 To obtain dependencies for this project, follow the steps in the .travis.yml file.

+Important notes about testing:

+- You will require at least a Mendeley API client ID and secret to run the tests.
-Important note about testing: in the CI environment, it is not (yet) possible to test interactions with API endpoints that require user access tokens.
+- In the CI environment, it is not (yet) possible to test interactions with API endpoints that require user access tokens.
 Any tests which are precluded from working in the CI environment should be located in the `test/manual` folder.
 However, it should be possible to run all tests *locally* on your dev workstation, if you have registered a platform app, and you